sanjaysrikakulam/usegalaxy-eu_operations/upgrade.md

 # 1 day before downtime

+Note: this is the way using `git rebase` see below for a different approach.

 1. Clone [our fork](https://github.com/usegalaxy-eu/galaxy/).
 2. Check out the release branch you want to switch to, e.g. `release_XX.ZZ`
 3. Ensure it's updated: `git pull`